Documentation

 Attribute Expected Type Description

-blueprint String An identifier referencing a blueprint.
+blueprint_ref String An identifier referencing a blueprint.

 inputs Dict(String, Any) A collection of input names mapped to input values satisfying the params and base_params required by the referenced blueprint.